iboss21/qb-drift/README.md

 Players can enter drift mode by performing specific actions while in a qualifying vehicle.
 Successfully drifting without crashing or damaging the car will earn them XP points.

 Credits
-This resource was created by [Your Name].
+This resource was created by [iBoss21].

 License
 This resource is provided under the MIT License.